 Note: The visual representation of your Site includes only the components that Smart Check can analyze.
 Smart Check does not run health checks for other Site components such as StoreFront or Site databases.
 For Sites discovered through Call Home or Citrix Scout, Smart Check displays issues and updates only for the Delivery Controllers and Machine Catalogs in the Site.
 Delivery Groups are not included.

-To view your Site's health report
+To view your Site's health alerts

 - From the menu bar, click Smart Check.

 - On the XenApp and XenDesktop Sites page, locate the site you want to view and click View.
 The Health Alerts page appears.

 Alerts indicate Smart Check has found items of note in your Site after running checks.
 Smart Check displays alerts using the following categories: